|

 number of fungi and an even more complex coupling of types

 of specific types of fungi and their chosen host plants.
+A while later I began to learn about trace elements,

 mineral and phytochemicals which play a profound effect on